CNPS SCV Blazing Star Logo

 Locally Native Trees for Landscaping

-With the possible exception of the coast redwood and white alder, most of our locally native trees deserve to be cultivated more often in the San Francisco Bay area.
-Many are beautiful and easy to grow--they are well adapted to our climate and soils.
+Our locally native trees are beautiful and easy to grow--they are well adapted to our climate and soils.
 Native trees offer special values for wildlife as well.

-Contrary to general opinion, the valley oak and coast live oak, two beautiful heritage species, grow fairly quickly and are easy to cultivate.
+The valley oak and coast live oak, two beautiful species, grow fairly quickly and are easy to cultivate.
 While ancient trees which grew to maturity under summer dry conditions may resent irrigation, young oaks adapt to garden watering.
-Indeed, under garden conditions seedling oaks may reach 25 feet in ten years--they actually grow faster than many commonly planted trees!
-Our native oaks deserve to be planted far more often than they are; happily, they are becoming more popular.
+Indeed, under garden conditions oaks may reach 25 feet in ten years--they actually grow faster than many commonly planted trees!
+Our native oaks deserve to be planted far more often than they are.
+There are smaller oaks if you do not have space for a large tree -- the scrub oak is a beautiful little tree that stays under 20' while providing the same habitat benefits as its larger relatives.

 Our California laurel becomes a stately tree.
 It is slow growing, but well-situated specimens are a fine gift to future generations.

-Many people long to grow the madrone, one of the world's most beautiful broadleaf evergreen trees.
-It has not proven easy to cultivate, but if you like a gardening challenge, try this treasure!
+The madrone is one of the world's most beautiful broadleaf evergreen trees.
+It can be challenging to establish, but if you like a gardening challenge, try this treasure!

-The California buckeye has lovely structure, interesting fruits, spectacular flowers, exquisite spring foliage--but a decided off-season as the deciduous leaves turn brown in the summer; it is the first to drop its leaves.
-Its flowers are despised by some because their pollen is somewhat toxic to the non-native honeybee, but no flowers have more value to butterflies.
-In bloom this tree may be festooned with butterflies; we have seen seven species nectaring on one tree simultaneously!
+The California buckeye has interesting fruits, spectacular flowers and exquisite spring foliage.
+It is the first to drop its leaves after the end of the rainy season, revealing its lovely structure as the deciduous leaves turn brown.
+Its flowers have pollen that is somewhat toxic to the non-native honeybee, but no flowers have more value to butterflies and native bees.
+In bloom this tree is often festooned with butterflies.!
 The tiger swallowtail, mourning cloak, California sister, California tortoiseshell, spring azure and many others visit this tree.
 It is easy to grow.

-The blue elderberry is considered too coarse and "common" by many gardeners, but the summer fruits attract a wider range of birds than any other tree.
+Blue elderberry has summer fruit that attract a wider range of birds than any other tree.
 Songbirds favor it highly for food and nesting.
 It is easy to grow and very fast.
-A stump-sprouter, it is amenable to pruning, which may help keep it presentable.
+A stump-sprouter, it is amenable to pruning.

 Native Trees of San Mateo and Santa Clara Counties